brewlabs/sendpress/readme.txt

 = 0.8.6 =
 * SP button added to editor
-* - Added Ability to insert post into email
+* -Added Ability to insert post into email
-* - Added Ability to insert subscriber info into email
+* -Added Ability to insert subscriber info into email
 * Social Media added to template
 * Ability to use Custom CSS
 * Shortcode Documentation added to settings page